Biden aims to reduce cancer deaths by 50% over next 25 years

 There were no plans to announce new funding commitments on Wednesday, though the administration will outline why it believes it can curb cancer through efforts such as increased screening and removing inequities in treatment.
 The coronavirus pandemic has consumed health care resources and caused people to miss more than 9.5 million cancer screenings.

-The White House also will host a cancer moonshot summit and continue a roundtable discussion series on the subject.
+The White House also will host a summit on the cancer initiative and continue a roundtable discussion series on the subject.
 The goal is to improve the quality of treatment and people’s lives, something with deep economic resonance as well.
 The National Cancer Institute reported in October that the economic burden of treatment was more than $21 billion in 2019, including $16.22 billion in patient out-of-pocket costs.

 When Biden announced he wasn't seeking the Democratic nomination in 2016, he said he regretted not being president because "I would have wanted to have been the president who ended cancer, because it’s possible.”